 As you’d guess from the name of the restaurant, it’s grilled rather than griddled, which is a refreshing change of pace from pretty much every other burger in the city.
 The eight ounce patty has a nice heft to it, and holds up to the grilling quite nicely — there’s a good amount of char and a pleasant smoky flavour from the grill, which is quite enjoyable.
 The patty is cooked all they way to well done, but still reasonably juicy.

 So what’s the problem?
 It’s a meatloaf burger, and a very meatloafy one at that.
-The spicing here is front-and-centre.
+The spicing here is front and centre.
 It doesn’t taste like a hamburger to me; not even a little bit.

-Actually, in this case, I shouldn’t call it a meatloaf burger; because of the way it’s spiced, it would be more apt to call it a kofta burger.
+Actually, in this case, I shouldn’t call it a meatloaf burger; the way it’s spiced, it would be more apt to call it a kofta burger.
 It tastes a lot like a kofta kebab.
 Which isn’t the worst thing in the world — I quite like kofta kebabs!
 But you can’t put one on a bun and call it a hamburger.
 It’s tasty in a completely different way.

 Other than that, it’s decent enough for what it is.
 It could be juicier, and the meat is a bit too tightly packed and tough, but it’s not bad.
 There is, of course, zero beefy flavour — the spices are absolutely the star of the show.